 Prof. Teresa M. Bejan

-Teresa Bejan writes about political theory, bringing historical perspectives to bear on contemporary questions.
+Teresa M. Bejan writes about political theory and history, bringing past perspectives to bear on contemporary questions.

 Teresa M. Bejan is Associate Professor of Political Theory and Fellow of Oriel College at the University of Oxford.
 Before coming to Oxford, she taught at the University of Toronto and as a Mellon Research Fellow in the Society of Fellows in the Humanities at Columbia University.